The gluteus medius

 - Start with 3 sets of 8 to 10.
 As this gets easier, increase the weight.

-We all get excited about starting a new program and sometimes it’s hard not to go “all in" when we want immediate results.
-As hard as it is to remember, be patient and work your way up.
+We all get excited about starting a new program, and sometimes it’s hard not to go “all-out” when we want immediate results.
+Be patient and work your way up.

 Most importantly, love your body and remember to rest, eat well, and stretch.
-Take care of your body and it will take care of you!
+Take care of your body, and it will take care of you.